scylladb/care-pet/docs/build-with-javascript.md

 - [docker-compose](https://docs.docker.com/compose/) (not required if you use Scylla Cloud)

-Clone the repository and move to `javascript` directory:
+Clone the repository and change to `javascript` directory:
 ```
 git clone git@github.com:scylladb/care-pet.git
 cd javascript